jupierce/oc-update-design-ideas/maintenance.md

 ## Standalone Worker Node Rollback
 After an upgrade of worker nodes, the administrator determines that workloads are malfunctioning.
-Red Hat support suggests rolling back `MachineSet.spec.release.image` and starting the assisted update process.
+Red Hat support suggests rolling back `MachineConfigPool.spec.release.image` and starting the assisted update process.

 ## Pausing Worker Updates on Standalone
-A MachineSet has taken a long time to drain and the administrator of a standalone cluster wants to pause the rest of the rollout and resume the next day.
+A MachineConfigPool has taken a long time to drain and the administrator of a standalone cluster wants to pause the rest of the rollout and resume the next day.

-They set `MachineSet.spec.versionManagement.pausedUntil=true`.
+They set `MachineConfigPool.spec.versionManagement.pausedUntil=true`.
 The assisted update process will stop.
 The administrator can resume the update the next day by setting `pausedUpdate=false`.

 ## Canary Update on Standalone